 WOO WOO WOO WOO WOO – damn thing was loud enough to wake Rip Van Winkle up and have him jump out of a story book.

 Who goes out that early to walk their dog in the winter, anyway?
 She ran over and rang our doorbell.

 Who would ring a doorbell to a house with a burglar alarm blaring?

 I couldn’t rush to the alarm’s keypad fast enough to shut the alarm.

 Our dog barked as if he were competing against the alarm as to what could make the loudest noise.

-Everyone—including the in-laws I haven’t met—dashed downstairs, talking over each other to find out what was happening.
+Everyone—including the in-laws I haven’t met as of yet—dashed downstairs, talking over each other to find out what was happening.

 The neighbor was now banging on our door and wouldn’t stop until my husband answered it and let her in.